-Ernst & Young LLP served as our independent registered public accounting firm for the fiscal years ended March 31, 2020 and 2019.
+Ernst & Young LLP served as our independent registered public accounting firm for the fiscal years ended March 31, 2021 and 2020.
 The aggregate amounts of fees billed to us by Ernst & Young LLP for those years were as follows:

-Fiscal Year 2020 Fiscal Year 2019
+Fiscal Year 2021 Fiscal Year 2020

 (\$) (\$)

 Audit Fees

 Includes fees associated with the integrated audits of our financial statements and internal controls over financial reporting, review of our Annual Report on Form 10-K, reviews of our interim financial statements and Quarterly Reports on Form 10-Q, statutory audits of foreign subsidiaries, and other attestation services related to regulatory filings.
+For 2021, these services included additional procedures with respect to the accounting for and disclosure of the acquisition of Silva, as well as procedures over Sarbanes-Oxley adoption at FruitSmart.
 For 2020, these services included additional procedures with respect to the accounting for and disclosure of the acquisition of FruitSmart, as well as procedures related to data migration and business process changes associated with the replacement of an accounting system in a portion of the Company's domestic operations.
-For 2019, these services included additional procedures with respect to the accounting for and disclosure of restructuring and impairment costs related to the Company's operations in Tanzania, as well as procedures related to data migration and business process changes associated with the replacement of an accounting system in a portion of the Company's operations.
-3,079,841 3,148,341
+2,855,554 3,079,841

 Audit-Related Fees

 Includes fees for services that are reasonably related to the review of our financial statements that are not reported under the category "Audit Fees."
-These services include various technical accounting consultations, including the implementation of new lease and revenue recognition accounting guidance, procedures performed to certify financial information in certain governmental filings outside the United States, and agreed-upon testing and validation procedures related to product costing information developed for two of the Company's operating regions.
-65,256 119,503
+These services include various technical accounting consultations, including the implementation of new lease accounting guidance for fiscal year 2020, procedures performed to certify financial information in certain governmental filings outside the United States, and agreed-upon testing and validation procedures related to product costing information developed for two of the Company's operating regions.
+14,488 65,256

 Tax Fees

 Includes fees for corporate tax compliance, tax advice, and tax planning.
-137,991 192,506
+129,984 137,991

 All Other Fees

-Includes fees for assistance in completing certain governmental filings in countries outside the United States and assistance with research about the agri-products industry.
+Includes fees for assistance in completing certain governmental filings in countries outside the United States.
+For 2020 amounts include fees paid for assistance with research about the agri-products industry.
 The Audit Committee has concluded that the services covered under this category are compatible with maintaining Ernst & Young LLP's independence with respect to Universal Corporation.
-184,631 37,015
+23,243 184,631

 Pre-approval Policies and Procedures

 We have written guidelines regarding the engagement of our independent registered public accounting firm and all other independent auditors to perform services for us.
 All audit and non-audit services provided by an independent auditing firm (including its member accounting and law firms outside the United States) to us or any of our wholly-owned or majority-owned affiliates must be pre-approved by the Audit Committee.
 All audit and non-audit services listed above were pre-approved by the Audit Committee pursuant to the terms of our pre-approval policies and procedures.

 A detailed report of all audit and non-audit services planned for the fiscal year is presented to the Audit Committee for its consideration, discussion, and approval.
 In addition, the Audit Committee pre-approves a spending account to pay the fees for unplanned audit and non-audit services that do not exceed specified dollar thresholds and are consistent in nature and scope with the planned services.
 The Chairman of the Audit Committee has pre-approval authority with respect to further additional services that exceed the dollar thresholds or are not consistent in nature or scope with the planned services.
 All services paid through the spending account or pre-approved by the Chairman must be presented to the full Audit Committee at its next scheduled meeting.